Stone Barns Center for Food & Agriculture

-Stone Barns Center for Food & Agriculture is a non-profit farm, education and research center located in Pocantico Hills, New York.
-The center was created on 80 acre formerly belonging to the Rockefeller estate.
+Stone Barns Center for Food & Agriculture is a non-profit farm as well as an agricultural education and research center located in Pocantico Hills, New York.
+The center was created on 80 acre formerly belonging to Pocantico, the Rockefeller estate.
+It is surrounded on three sides by the Rockefeller State Park Preserve.
 Stone Barns promotes sustainable agriculture, local food, and community-supported agriculture.
-Stone Barns is a four-season operation.
+It is a four-season operation.

 Stone Barns Center is also home to the Barber family's Blue Hill at Stone Barns, a restaurant that serves contemporary cuisine using local ingredients, with an emphasis on produce from the center's farm.
 Blue Hill staff also participate in the center's education programs.

 History

 Stone Barns' property was once part of Pocantico, the Rockefeller estate.
 The Norman-style stone barns were commissioned by John D. Rockefeller Jr. to be a dairy farm in the 1930s.
 The complex fell into disuse during the 1950s and was mainly used for storage.
-In the 1970s, agricultural activity resumed when David Rockefeller's wife Margaret "Peggy" McGrath began a successful cattle breeding operation.
+In the 1970s, agricultural activity resumed when David Rockefeller's wife Margaret "Peggy" McGrath Rockefeller began a successful cattle breeding operation.

-Stone Barns Center for Food and Agriculture was created by David Rockefeller, his daughter Peggy Dulany, and their associate James Ford as a memorial for Margaret Rockefeller, who died in 1996.
-Stone Barns opened to the public in May 2004.
+Stone Barns Center for Food and Agriculture was created by David Rockefeller and his daughter Peggy Dulany as a memorial for Peggy Rockefeller, who died in 1996.
+David's move to carve off a segment of the already donated land for a personal, albeit charitable, project caused disagreement on the part of other Rockefeller family members, as it ran contrary to the family's conservation policy.
+Inclusion of a commercial entity, a restaurant, was an additional point of internal friction.
+David, the patriarch of the family, prevailed, and Stone Barns opened to the public in May 2004.
+Ultimately, the positive public image of the Stone Barns Center as an international beacon for sustainable agriculture and culinary innovation secured it as a successful part of the Rockefeller legacy.

 In 2008, Stone Barns opened its slaughterhouse to slaughter its livestock for plating at Blue Hill.
 Using their own slaughterhouse also eliminated the long and expensive drives to the closest one.

 In 2017, Stone Barns published Letters to a Young Farmer, a compilation of essays and letters about the highs and lows of farming life, including Barbara Kingsolver, Bill McKibben, Michael Pollan, Temple Grandin, Wendell Berry, Rick Bayless, and Marion Nestle.